On Universally Optimal Algorithms for A/B Testing: Related Work and Discussion

 \item[(b)]{\it Upper bound.} There is a single algorithm in $\mathcal{A}$ satisfies

-\end{itemize} For two-armed bandits, \cite{kaufmann2014complexity} shows that when $\mathcal{A}$ consists of all consistent algorithms, (\ref{eq:open LB}) holds with $\Gamma^\star(\bm)=(\max_xg(x,\bm))^{-1}$.
-For a given $\bm$, there exists a static algorithm (depending on $\bm$) that matches the lower bound \cite{glynn2004large}).
-However, \cite{degenne2023existence} actually establishes that for any algorithm, there exists an instance and a static algorithm such that the considered algorithm performs strictly worse than the static algorithm on the instance.
-These results suggest that the inclusion of the static algorithms in $\mathcal{A}$ makes it impossible to establish both (a) and (b) simultaneously.
-Our Theorem~\ref{thm:stable} addresses this open problem by considering ${\cal A}$ as the set of consistent and stable algorithms, by selecting $\Gamma^\star(\bm)=(g(1/2,\bm))^{-1}$, and by showing that the uniform sampling algorithm matches the corresponding lower bound.

-For problems with more than two arms, \cite{garivier2016optimal} conjecture that the lower bound discussed above for two-arm bandits can be generalized.
+\end{itemize} For problems with more than two arms, \cite{garivier2016optimal} conjecture that the lower bound discussed above for two-arm bandits can be generalized.
 However, again, \cite{ariu2021policy} prove that for any algorithm, when the number of arms is large, there exists at least one instance where the algorithm cannot reach the lower bound.

-{\bf Problem 2 \cite{qin2022open}} consists in investigating whether there exists a uniformly good algorithm that performs strictly better than uniform sampling in some instances.
-Based on Theorem \ref{thm:main}, we can conclude that no such algorithms exist.
+Our Theorem~\ref{thm:stable} addresses this open problem by considering ${\cal A}$ as the set of consistent and stable algorithms, by setting

+and by using the fact that the uniform sampling algorithm matches the corresponding lower bound.